Sometimes, whether one or both of you wanted the divorce, when you start discussing the terms, things can get very messy.

 Talk about where the children should live, how each parent can see the children and how they will be financially supported.
 By having these talks before you enter the more legal route you can hopefully both work out a plan that is best for the children and both parties.
 By going straight through the courts, it can break the trust and dissolve any chance of a reasonable and rational outcome as both parties tend to take a defensive stance.

-Mediation is the best way to keep on track, whilst also keeping the courts out of your affairs.
+Mediation with your parenting agreement Qld is the best way to keep on track, whilst also keeping the courts out of your affairs.

 By reading up on divorce and knowing the basics you will be better prepared to make informed decisions.

 Go in with very realistic expectations.
-An amicable divorce is usually one that is fair to both parties, and by expecting more than is fair can often lead to resentment and talks can quickly turn sour.
+An amicable divorce is usually one that is fair to both parties and expecting more than is fair can often lead to resentment and talks can quickly turn sour.

 Fighting fire with fire won’t get anyone anywhere fast.
 If your partner has decided they don’t want to be amicable that doesn’t mean you don’t have to be.
 Hopefully the more level-headed you are the more they will come to realise how unreasonable they are being.
 Even if the other party doesn’t back down, by keeping your composure you can retain some sanity throughout the proceedings.